 Also, while you possess the capacity to do so, you are always free to revoke or change the Living Trust that you create - you can add or eliminate beneficiaries; you can add or eliminate assets from the trust; you can name a different trustee if you wish simply by modifying the terms of the existing trust.
 When you name someone on a deed or vehicle title as the beneficiary "payable on death," if you later change or your mind, or if the person named as beneficiary dies, or if circumstances change so that the beneficiary is to no longer receive the asset upon your death, you would need to prepare and file a new deed with the county recorder or deed office or obtain a new or clean vehicle title from your state's bureau of motor vehicle - and these steps that can be somewhat cumbersome and inconvenient.

 Again, if you wish to transfer specific assets that you own to a "payable on death" beneficiary that you name, you can certainly accomplish your goal of transferring assets upon your death outside of the reach of the probate court.
 However, as stated above, not all assets (i.e. personal property) can be transferred via "payable on death" and merely recording or titling assets in a "payable on death" format will not offer you the same ability to manage such assets in the event of disability or incapacity while alive.
+POD has several downsides that can backfire if not used correctly.
 Also, there are other advantages of utilizing a Living Trust that are outside of the scope of your inquiry (e.g. utilizing insurance for the benefit of the trust beneficiaries, creation of special trust provisions for care or education of children or grandchildren, etc.) that should be considered when reviewing or deciding the best vehicle for your estate planning needs.

-Ready to CREATE a Living Trust legal document?
+Ready to CREATE YOUR OWN Living Trust legal document?

-See Standard Legal's Living Trust Legal Forms Software here >
+See Standard Legal's Living Trust Legal Forms Software >

 Want to LEARN MORE about Living Trusts?

-See our Q & A series on Living Trusts at 'Ask Standard Legal' >
+See our Q & A on Living Trusts at 'Ask Standard Legal' >

 DISCLAIMER REGARDING LEGAL ADVICE: None of information contained on this web site is intended to constitute legal or other professional advice, and you should not rely solely on the information contained on the site for making legal decisions.
 When necessary, you should consult with an attorney for specific advice tailored to your situation.